-The Texas Improper Influence crime essentially prohibits ex parte communications that fall short of bribery in an attempt to obstruct the fair administration of justice.
+The Texas Improper Influence law essentially prohibits ex parte communications with judges and other public servants that fall short of bribery in an attempt to obstruct the fair administration of justice.

 Have you been charged with Improper Influence?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

-Improper Influence is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
-Learn more detailed information about the Improper Influence offense below.
+The Penal Code codifies the Texas Improper Influence law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
+Learn more about the Texas offense of Improper Influence below.

 The current Texas law defines the offense of Improper Influence in Penal Code Section §36.04 as follows:

 (a) A person commits an offense if he privately addresses a representation, entreaty, argument, or other communication to any public servant who exercises or will exercise official discretion in an adjudicatory proceeding with an intent to influence the outcome of the proceeding on the basis of considerations other than those authorized by law.

 Very few states have a crime similar to Improper Influence, and as a result, there’s not a lot of clarity on the breadth of the law.
 The Texas Court of Criminal Appeals examined the Improper Influence statute in Alfred Isassi v.
 The State of Texas.
 In that case, the court looked to the Model Penal Code for guidance on what the Improper Influence statute was supposed to cover.
 The court held that one clear-cut application of the law was that “An elected official may not manipulate and influence the judicial system to help a family member avoid conditions of pretrial supervision and prosecution for a felony.”